-Please refer to the screenshot above as you go through the descriptions below.
+Please refer to the above screenshot as you work through the sections below.

-As we’ve already mentioned, you can access your profile section by clicking on the “Howdy, User Name” section, which is displayed in the top right hand side of the screen, and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile using the main navigation menu.
+As previously mentioned, you can access your profile by clicking on the “Howdy, User Name” section, located on the top right-hand side of the screen and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the main navigation menu.

 Profile > Personal Options

-Tip: Should you experience any issues when trying to insert code into your pages or posts (e.g. HTML), try disabling the visual editor checkbox in this section.
+Tip: If you experience any issues trying to insert code into your posts or pages (e.g. HTML), try disabling the visual editor by ticking the checkbox in this section.

-You can select a different color scheme for your WordPress dashboard area from the default choices provided, or add a custom color scheme using WordPress plugins …
+You can choose a different color scheme for your site’s admin area using the default choices provided in this section or add a custom color scheme using various WordPress plugins.

-The Admin Toolbar is located at the very top of your Administration screen and provides you (and your users) with access to various important administrative functions, features, information and “quick links” to other areas of your site …
+The Admin Toolbar appears at the very top of your admin screen and provides you (and other logged-in users) with access to useful functions, features, information, and shortcuts.

-Important: Leave the “Show Toolbar when viewing site” check box enabled to display the Toolbar in your WP dashboard area.
+Note: Leave the “Show Toolbar when viewing site” checkbox enabled to display the Admin Toolbar in your WordPress admin area.

 Profile > Name

-For a step-by-step tutorial that explains you how to do this, go here:
+For a step-by-step tutorial that shows you how to do this, go here:

-You can modify your First Name and Last Name data in this section.
+Change your First Name and Last Name details in this section.

-Just type in your first name and last name into the name fields …
+Simply enter your first name and last name into the corresponding text fields.

 Profile > Contact Info

-Make sure that your correct email address has been entered in the Email (required) field.
+Make sure to enter your correct email address into the Email (required) field.
 This is a required field (see “Notes” section below for more information).

-Enter the URL of your website in the Website field.
+Enter the web address of your website or blog into the Website field (optional).

 Profile > About Yourself

-In this section, you can insert a personal or business description for your site visitors or blog readers.
+Add a personal or business description for your site visitors or blog readers into the bio box.

 For great tips on how to write a truly compelling bio section that will help improve your conversions, see the article below: